DroidKaigi/conference-app-2019/README.md

 ## Requirements

 - Android Studio 3.4 Beta 2 and higher.
+You can download it from [this page](https://developer.android.com/studio/archive?hl=en).
 - Android Studio Kotlin Plugin v1.3.20-release-Studio<AS version>

 **Check out following status.**